0xElder/elder-wrap/README.md

 1. Start the `elder-wrap` binary in your environment.
 2. Configure your EVM tooling to point to the `elder-wrap` endpoint (e.g., `http://localhost:8546`).
 3. Use your preferred EVM tools as you would with any local node.
+4. To know the elder address corresponding to private key visit `http://localhost:8546/elder-address`.

 # Please follow the following steps to run Elder-Wrap
 ```